intro-graphics/team-project-untitled/README.md

 ## Advance features and solutions
 ### Shadowing
-To achieve the effect of 3D aesthetics, shadowing could be applied onto the cubes while falling down and impose a shade on the cubes below, as well as the overall interface of the game could have a 3D shape which also requires shading in there, which enhances the reality aspect of the project.
-The details of shadows can be referred from Figure 2.
-Although the final shadowing work has not been completed.
-We want to achieve the shadowing effect like figure 2
+The overall interface of the game has a 3D shape which also requires shading and illumination.
+There will be a shadowing effect on each falling block of Tereis.
+The shadows will appear at the ground as well as each block below the falling blocks, which enhances the reality aspect of the project.
+The details of shadowing effects are shown below.

 ### Collision Detection
 Since the falling polygon needs to be placed above the existing polygons,  we will use collision detection to detect the intersection of the falling object and the existing objects at the bottom.
 Once the bottom of the falling object  comes in contact with one of the existing objects, we will stop the motion of the falling object and let it stay in its current position.
 Collision detection can also be applied to restrict the falling object in a frame.
 The falling object can only be moved left and right within the frame.
 The effect of collision detection is presented in Figure 3.